 2. Optimizing vendors

 Vendor optimization actions can provide 5-10% savings to the banks in a year.
-Reduce outsourcing costs by working directly with the vendors, introduce alternative pricing models to vendors, consolidate the relationships, etc.
+Reduce outsourcing costs by working directly with the vendors, introducing alternative pricing models to vendors, consolidating the relationships, etc.

 3. Labour optimization

 The best way to distribute responsibilities is by mixing the labour models.
-Strategically allocate the work to balance costs with controllability, agility, and responsiveness by insourcing, strategic partnerships, outsourcing, and offshoring methods.
-Many banks and organizations prefer restricting the usage of temporary labour or hire only if there is an inadequate workforce for a particular role, which can save 20% of temporary labour costs.
+Strategically allocate the work to balance costs with controllability, agility, and responsiveness through insourcing, strategic partnerships, outsourcing, and offshoring methods.
+Many banks and organizations prefer restricting the usage of temporary labour or hiring only if there is an inadequate workforce for a particular role, which can save 20% of temporary labour costs.